Need to talk? Call 1800 882 436.

 • Ultrasound scans are routinely offered during pregnancy.

-• Ultrasound is a non-invasive way to monitor the health and growth of your baby.
+• Ultrasound uses soundwaves as a non-invasive way to monitor the health and growth of your baby.

-• Ultrasound scans are not compulsory — it is your choice to have one.
+• Ultrasound scans are not compulsory — it's your choice to have them.

 What is an ultrasound scan?